aalogan/London-Fire-Brigade-Callouts/README.md

 #### Time Series and Regression EDA <br />

-I wanted to predict on callout numbers per hour so I needed to aggregate the data by hour to create callout counts per hour.
-The next step was to lookc at the data in more detail.
+I wanted to predict on callout numbers per hour so I needed to aggregate the data by hour to create callout counts per hour, resulting in a dataframe with 43498 rows.
+In addition, a column was feature engineered showing the prior year callout counts at the same hour (also meaning that the 29th  Feb dates needed to be dropped).
+The next step was to look at the data in more detail.
 Firstly looking at the counts over time.
 This chart clearly shows the annual seasonality (along with interesting spikes in Feb/Mar 2018 during a cold spell and June 2018 during a heatwave). <br />
 <img src = "Assets/images/allcallouts.png"> <br />

 Next looking at the mean callouts per hour over the whole period, we clearly see a daily seasonality (not many calls at 4 in the morning, with a peak in the early evening). <br />